psg-mit/smooth/README.md

 with `vim SmoothLang.hs` and can run the examples with `stack ghci SmoothLang.hs`, which will launch a repl with all of the examples loaded.

-For example, the paper (section 3.1) shows the computation of the the derivative of (ReLU(x))^2.
+For example, the paper (section 1) shows the computation of the the derivative of the integral from 0 to 1 of the derivative of ReLU(x - c) at c=0.6.
-This can be reproduced by running `runDerivReluSquared`.
-It should compute almost immediately and return the interval [0,0].
+This can be reproduced by running `runDerivIntegralRelu`.
+It should compute almost immediately and return the interval [-0.4062500000000000000000, -0.3984375000000000000000].

 Computations of type `Real` return a single interval which corresponds to the interval refined to the precision specified with the `atPrec` function.
 On the other hand, computations of type